dbos-inc/dbos-docs/docs/typescript/examples/kafka-alert-queue.md

 Once an employee logs in, the app looks for any alerts that are not assigned.
 If such an alert exists, the employee is assigned to handle it.
 The employee has 30 seconds to resolve the alert or request more time.
 After the timer expires, the alert may be reassigned to any of the other logged-in employees.
 The employee may also choose to log out, making the alert eligible for immediate reassignment.
 If there are no active alerts to handle, the employee is presented with a soothing message encouraging them to relax.

-To make the demo easier, the app allows several employees to log in from the same machine, using different browser tabs.
+For easy demonstration, the app allows several employees to log in from the same machine, using different browser tabs.
 The frontend also features a button to create new alerts.
 In this case, the app produces a Kafka message to the broker that it also consumes.
-And, as with some other example apps, we provide the "Crash Application" button to showcase how DBOS recovers from failures.
+And, as with other example apps, we provide the "Crash Application" button to showcase how DBOS recovers from failures at any point.

 The front end presents a history of all the alerts on the left, the current alert assignment in the middle and tools for creating alerts or crashing the app on the right:
 ![Time picker](./assets/alert_center_ui.png)

+Roughly speaking, this app implements many features of a [Task Queue](https://en.wikipedia.org/wiki/Scheduling_(computing)#task_queue).
+Employees act like workers requesting tasks and then sending completion updates.
+Tasks are assigned reliably and properly reassigned if a worker stops responding.

 Below, we walk you through the key components of this app, step by step.

 ## 1. Setting up App Schema

-Alerts have 3 enumerated statuses: ACTIVE (not assigned), ASSIGNED and RESOLVED.
+Alerts have 3 enumerated alert statuses: ACTIVE (not assigned), ASSIGNED and RESOLVED.
 We define these statuses in utilities.ts:
 ```typescript
 export enum AlertStatus {
   ACTIVE   = 0,